60307390/scheduler-udst-revamp/README.md

 Class Selection
 ...
 ```
-- Recommended to save this text into a `.txt` file after adding everything, so it can be easily reused later.
+- Recommended to save this text into a `.txt` file after adding everything so it can be easily reused later.

 ### Creating Schedules